Interrupted Reaching Out Movement

 The Natural Order of Giving and Taking

-In a healthy parent–child relationship, the parents give and the child takes.
+In a healthy parent–child relationship, the parents give and the child receives.
+Life is passed from one generation to the next through this natural movement.

 Between parent and child: